Background.

 Since the “Friends of the Margaret Junior School” was first incorporated as a charity in 2006, priority has been given to building up the infrastructure of the school.
 This has resulted in the purchase of the land; the installation of a supply of clean water; the building of pit latrines and two four-classroom blocks; the provision of basic hostel accommodation; a multi-purpose examination room and a vocational training facility.
 The transformation from the modest beginnings in 2003 is a significant achievement and the Trustees would like to thank all our supporters, many of whom have been involved since the school first opened over 20 years ago.
 Additionally, other buildings have been erected by the parents and local community to enhance the educational, administrative, washing and cooking facilities.
 These are significant achievements and highlights the standing that the school has achieved in the local community.

 The Trustees are mindful that the current arrangements are not sustainable in the longer term and we will need to address the future funding of the school and look for a greater contribution from local resources in Uganda.
-Roger and Wendy met with the school committee during their visit in the Spring and challenged them to find new ways of raising support and income locally, so that the school becomes less dependent upon the charity.
-Their report is awaited.
+Roger and Wendy Ford met with the school committee during their visit in Spring 2024 and challenged them to find new ways of raising support and income locally, so that the school becomes less dependent upon the charity.
+As a result, school fees were increased but there are still some parents who have difficulty in paying.
 The recruitment of younger Trustees is something we would like to achieve and closer links with other similar charities will also be considered.

 The Trustees would like to thank all our donors, sponsors and members for their loyal support for the school.